matey-jack/nodejs-streaming/README.md

 https://nodejs.org/dist/latest-v10.x/docs/api/readline.html

-First insight: `readline` does not have the file size limit of `fs.readFile`!
+First insight from trying it out: `readline` does not have the file size limit that `fs.readFile` has on Windows!

 # Content of forked Readme.md below